Famous for its cuisine, medieval ramparts, and opera, Lucca is Tuscany’s best-kept secret that makes for a different kind of Italian drama.

 Every now and then an aria drifts across an open window.
 A tune foreign to an outsider, yet completely proverbial to locals as they pause and hum along softly with the melodies they had known since childhood.
-Somewhere between the chatter, the occasional bike bells of an approaching cyclist and the entwining Italian accent, I could make out Puccini’s “Madame Butterfly” as it floats through the velvety air before gradually fading into the background.
+Somewhere between the chatter, the occasional bike bells of an approaching cyclist, and the entwining Italian accent, I could make out Puccini’s “Madame Butterfly” as it floats through the velvety air before gradually fading into the background.

 Someone told me that if I were to be in Tuscany, I should see Lucca.
-The opportunity finally came when I discovered Qatar Airways had just launched a new route; Doha-Pisa.
-Doha has always been one of my favorite airport hubs as I am based in Kuala Lumpur in South East Asia.
-Like many great Italian cities that I have visited and seen through the glossy pages of travel guides and quiet covers of lifestyle magazines, there is something about Lucca that makes for a different Italian drama.
+The opportunity finally came when I discovered Qatar Airways had just launched a new route: Doha-Pisa.
+Doha has always been one of my favorite airport hubs, as I am based in Kuala Lumpur in Southeast Asia.

-Ask a wayfarer who had sojourned in Italy if they have been to Lucca and you get a standard yet incredulous thespian response, “Where is it?” or “Did you say that city contentedly pleased with itself?”
+Ask a wayfarer who had sojourned in Italy if they have been to Lucca, and you get a standard yet incredulous thespian response, “Where is it?” or “Did you say that city contentedly pleased with itself?”
 Lucca is not the most welcoming Tuscan haven at first glance.
-A step inside its imposing red-brick Renaissance walls that girdle the old town, one becomes a witness to a likeable pomposity where locals – proud Lucchesis, never mince their words and tend to be oblivious to the whims of holiday makers.

 When writer Henry James set foot in Lucca after a series of excursions in the region, he fondly wrote, “Lucca is Tuscany still living and enjoying, desiring and intending.”
-Yet, this Tuscan gem is often overlooked by visitors bedazzled by its more famous neighbors, Florence, Siena and Pisa.
-To think that this city is spared from the onslaught of mass tourism and selfie-sticks, somehow made my heart swell a bit.
+Yet, this Tuscan gem is often overlooked by visitors bedazzled by its more famous neighbors, Florence, Siena, and Pisa.
+To think that this city is spared from the onslaught of mass tourism and selfie sticks somehow made my heart swell a bit.

 “Lucca is Tuscany still living and enjoying, desiring and intending.”